FarhanShares/laravel-mediaman/README.md

 ## Configuration
 MediaMan works out of the box.
 If you want to tweak it, MediaMan ships with a config/mediaman.php.
 One common need of tweaking could be to store media in a dedicated Storage.

-MediaMan supports all of the storage driver that are supported by Laravel.
+MediaMan supports all of the storage drivers that are supported by Laravel.
 For i.e. Let's configure a local media disk for MediaMan.

 ```php
 // file: config/filesystems.php